MarlinFirmware/MarlinDocumentation/_development/configuration.md

 # Introduction

-Marlin is a huge program written in C++, but when it comes to configuring a build of Marlin there are only two files you need to worry about.
-To configure Marlin for a specific machine, edit or replace `Configuration.h` and `Configuration_adv.h` prior to building the binary .hex image or flashing the board.
+Marlin is a huge C++ program composed of many files, but only two —`Configuration.h` and `Configuration_adv.h`— are used to configure Marlin for a specific machine.
+Just edit or replace them prior to building the binary (`.hex` file) or flashing the board.
 If you have these files from an older version of Marlin, you can usually just drop them in place to build the new version.
 (Marlin will give warnings about any deprecated options.)
 A variety of pre-built configurations are included in the example_configurations folder.

 Marlin uses compiler “directives” for most of its configuration options.
 Directives aren't pretty, but they allow Marlin to leave out blocks of code that aren't needed, producing the smallest, fastest code possible for your configuration.
 Settings are enabled, disabled, and given values using C preprocessor syntax like so: